-- Copy of last two (2) checks and/or payment stubs - Copy of the most current court order - A written accounting or other statement from a local child support agency - Copy of a separation or marital settlement agreement or a divorce decree (court order) stating amount and type of support and payment schedules - PHA verification form completed by payment provider - Oral verification by staff from the Dept. of Child Support Services (DCSS), and - Tenant declaration, signed under penalty of perjury, of amount received and of the likelihood of support payments being received in the future, or statement that support payments are not being received.
+- Copy of last two (2) checks and/or payment stubs - Copy of the most current court order - A written accounting or other statement from a local child support agency - Copy of a separation or marital settlement agreement or a divorce decree (court order) stating amount and type of support and payment schedules - Verbal confirmation by payment provider, - PHA verification form completed by payment provider - Oral verification by staff from the Dept. of Child Support Services (DCSS), and - Tenant declaration, signed under penalty of perjury, of amount received and of the likelihood of support payments being received in the future, or statement that support payments are not being received. - DA Child Support Hotline - Copy of latest check and/or payment stubs from court trustee.
+(PHA must record the date, amount, and number of the check), - Family's self-certification of amount received and of the likelihood of support payments being received in the future, or that support payments are not being received, and - Screen print from on-line service from the Department of Child Support Services.

-If payments are irregular, the family may be asked to provide one or more of the following:
+If payments are irregular, the family must provide one or more of the following:

-- A printout directly from the payment source showing the payments over the last twelve months - PHA verification form completed by parent provider - A welfare Notice of Action (NOA) showing amounts received by the welfaire agency for child support - A written statement from an attorney certifying that a collection or enforcement action has been filed against the parent responsible for making the payments.
+- A printout directly from the payment source showing the payments over the last twelve months - PHA verification form completed by parent provider

+- A welfare Notice of Action (NOA) showing amounts received by the welfare agency for child support - A written statement from an attorney certifying that a collection or enforcement action has been filed against the parent responsible for making the payments. - A copy of the separation or settlement agreement, or a divorce decree stating the amount and type of support and payment schedules, - A statement from the agency responsible for enforcing payments to show that the family has filed for enforcement, - A twelve (12) months of payment history.